jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     $TUTORIAL_HOME/content-tutorial-repo/target

-you'll see a file named content-tutorial-repo.amp.
+you'll see a file named content-tutorial-repo-1.0-SNAPSHOT.amp.
 That AMP can be installed in an Alfresco installation.
 For example, if you are running Alfresco using the binary installer, you can copy the AMP to `$ALFRESCO_HOME/amps` and then run `$ALFRESCO_HOME/bin/apply_amps.sh` to install the AMP into your Alfresco web application.

 For the purpose of this tutorial, though, let's keep moving.
 You've got your content model defined but the Alfresco Share user interface doesn't know anything about it yet.
 You'll learn how to do that next.